|

 :

 1. an object of interest surviving from an earlier time.
+2. a surviving but outdated object, custom, or belief.

 3. a part of a holy person’s body or belongings kept and revered